fshowalter/franksmovielog.com-v1/content/reviews/two-for-the-seesaw-1962.md

 date: 2024-06-18
 ---

-In _Two for the Seesaw_, Robert Mitchum plays a middle-aged, midwestern lawyer who flees his cushy job and pampered lifestyle for New York City after his wife of twelve years asks for a divorce.
+In _Two for the Seesaw_, Robert Mitchum plays a middle-aged, midwestern lawyer who--after his wife of twelve years asks for a divorce--flees his cushy job and pampered lifestyle for New York City.
 There, he meets a late-twenty-something dancer played by Shirley MacLaine.
 A romance blooms. **Spoilers follow**.

 <!-- end -->